woody-design/attune-personal-alignment/README.md

-# Duet — Personal Alignment
+# Attune — Personal Alignment

 **Teaching AI how to think *with* you — not just *for* you.**